What kind of Psychologist Should I See? Clincial, Neuro, Ed-and-Dev or just "Psychologist"?

 Dr Brendan Tan is CEO and co-founder of Pair.
 As a former clinician and researcher, he brings deep expertise in psychology, digital health, and evidence-based care innovation.

-Making the decision to seek mental health support is a powerful first step in taking ownership of your wellbeing.
+Making the decision to seek mental health support is the first step in taking ownership of your wellbeing.
 But then you start Googling and suddenly you are drowning in titles like: Clinical Psychologist, Clinical Neuropsychologist, Educational and Developmental Psychologist and Generally Registered Psychologist.
 What do they all mean, why are there so many, and most importantly, which one should you see?
-These questions can feel overwhelming if you aren't well-versed in the mental healthcare system, so let's untangle it.
+These questions can feel overwhelming if you aren't well-versed in the mental healthcare system, so this article will unpack what each one is and what they focus on.

-Every single psychologist in Australia, no matter what fancy title sits next to their name, has had to register with AHPRA (the Australian Health Practitioner Regulation Agency).
-That's the baseline.
+Every single psychologist in Australia, no matter what title sits next to their name, has had to register with AHPRA (the Australian Health Practitioner Regulation Agency).
 To even call yourself a psychologist here, you need a minimum of six years of training (usually a four-year undergrad degree in psychology, followed by either a two-year Master's, a PhD or two years of supervised practice).

-After that baseline, some psychologists go on to do extra specialist training in a particular area.
+After that, some psychologists go on to do extra specialist training in a particular area.
 That extra training is called an endorsement, and it's why your therapist's title might have an extra word in front of it.

 The Generally Registered Psychologist (a.k.a. "general" or "registered" psychologist)

-You'd see one for: anxiety, low mood, stress, burnout, grief, breakups, work stuff, family stuff, that vague sense that something's not right, navigating a big life transition, or building healthier coping skills.
+You'd see one for: anxiety, low mood, stress, burnout, grief, breakups, work stuff, family stuff, or when you are starting to feel a bit overwhelmed, navigating a big life transition, or building healthier coping skills.
 Basically, the everyday human struggles that don't necessarily come with a complicated diagnosis attached.

 Ready to find the right support?